oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 1. Download prebuilt implementation: We've provided a prebuilt implementation package for you which you can download by right clicking [loyaltymanagementapi_1.0.zip](https://github.com/APACTestDrive/CloudNative_Mobile/blob/MobileLab-short-delta-only/common/assets/mobile/loyaltymanagementapi_1.0.zip?raw=true) and select "Save link as...".

 2. Unzip the package.
-Edit `/loyaltymanagementapi/package.json` to add your postfix (e.g.: 01) into the "name" and the "TestDriveACCSPtMgtConnectorAPI" to match your custom API name and the Product Information API connector name as shown in the below diagram.
+Edit `/loyaltymanagementapi/package.json` to add your postfix (e.g.: 01) into the "name", the "TestDriveICSConnectorAPI", "TestDriveACCSPtMgtConnectorAPI", "TestDriveACCSCtdQRConnectorAPI" to match your custom API name and the connector API names as shown in the below diagram.

 ![](../common/images/mobile/403-Editing_Package_Json.png)